grafana/mimir/docs/sources/configuration/about-dns-service-discovery.md

 ## Supported discovery modes

-The DNS service discovery, inspired by Thanos DNS SD, supports different discovery modes.
+The DNS service discovery supports different discovery modes.
 A discovery mode is selected adding a specific prefix to the address.
 Supported prefixes are:

 - **`dns+`**<br />
   The domain name after the prefix is looked up as an A/AAAA query.
 For example: `dns+memcached.local:11211`.